 “The vote to move this bill forward was a slap in the face for working families across our state,” said Erin Foley, Local 2’s Secretary-Treasurer.
 “HB 251 was the most extreme anti-worker bill Montana has ever seen.
 History was made when HB 251 was defeated and I am truly blessed to have been a part of it.”

 RTW is a ruse that big business and its cronies keep trying to force down the throats of workers.
 But every time a state has adopted such a law, it has been followed by lower wages, reduced benefits, unsafe working conditions and severe harm to local economies.
 In fact, West Virginia’s GOP governor admitted as much just recently.
 Meanwhile, nationally the median unionized worker makes almost $10,000 a year more than the median nonunion worker.

 That said, the measure’s defeat in Montana would not have happened without the Teamsters and other unions working with Democratic and Republican allies to defeat it.
 Jim Larson, Local 190’s Secretary-Treasurer, said legislators understood what was at stake if RTW became law.

 “What they are seeing here is that Montana is a rural state and jobs are important,” he said.
 “And at the end of the day, both sides realized that right to work isn’t helping anybody.”

 Big Sky workers, however, won’t just be helped by RTW going down.
-Several other anti-union bills that attacked public sector employees also met their demise this week, including a measure that attempted to insert government-mandated restrictions into the workplace in order to tell union members how they could or couldn’t support their union.
+Several other anti-union bills that attacked public sector employees also met their demise, including a measure that attempted to insert government-mandated restrictions into the workplace in order to tell union members how they could or couldn’t support their union.